 Skills you'll build:

-Pricing, Communication, Product Management, Marketing, Brand Architecture, Brand Management, Brand Engagement, Psychology, Price Discrimination, Pricing Strategies, Retail Management, Supply Chain, Retailing, Channel Management, Advertising, Integrated Marketing Communications, Marketing Communications
+Pricing, Communication, Product Management, Marketing, Customer Experience, Brand Engagement, Product Strategy, Brand Architecture, Brand and Product Management, Psychology, Price Discrimination, Pricing Strategies, Retail Management, Supply Chain, Retailing, Channel Management, Advertising, Integrated Marketing Communications, Marketing Communications

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.